 Although numerous studies have attempted to identify the optimal mix of macronutrients for the diabetic diet, it is unlikely that one such combination of macronutrients exists.
 The best mix of carbohydrate, protein, and fat appears to vary depending on individual circumstances.
 For those individuals seeking guidance as to macronutrient distribution in healthy adults, the Dietary Reference Intakes (DRIs) may be helpful (22).
-The DRI report recommends that, to meet the body’s daily nutritional needs while minimizing risk for chronic diseases, healthy adults should consume 45–65% of total energy from carbohydrate, 20–35% from fat, and 10–35% from protein.
 It must be clearly recognized that regardless of the macronutrient mix, total caloric intake must be appropriate to weight management goals.
-Additionally, the above ranges should be modified, as needed, based on the considerations noted above for each macronutrient group.
+Further, individualization of the macronutrient composition will depend on the metabolic status of the patient (e.g., lipid profile).

 Alcohol in diabetes management